stefanosGerschKoutsogiannis/8_Puzzle_Extended/README.md

 **Implementation Notes and Known Limitations:**

 * **Heap Capacity:** The current implementation uses a fixed-size heap, which may limit the search depth for complex puzzle configurations.
 Consequently, the solver may not find solutions for very challenging initial states due to heap overflow.
-* **Heuristic Choice:** Previous attempts with other heuristic functions proved less effective.
-The Chebyshev distance was adopted to improve the performance and accuracy of the A\* search.
+* **Heuristic Choice:** The current heuristic function used(Euclidean distance) is not an admissible heuristic function.
+The Chebyshev distance must be implemented.

 **Course Information:**